OssiPesonen/EiliumWeb/README.md

 I might, in a later time, write small helper functions to handle data retrieval better.

+#### Socket.io

+All Net events such as connection, disconnection and errors are transported via socket.io to AngularJS which listens to these events.
+The events then flip the connection button.

 ## Notes

 **Monitoring code changes**